rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 ### 4.5 The patch system itself becomes more real

-Patch Wave 2 proves that the atlas can grow through explicit version discipline.
+Patch Wave 2 proves that the Atlas can grow through explicit version discipline.

 That may sound procedural, but it is actually one of the strongest signals of system maturity.